byuflowlab/FLOWUnsteady/docs/src/tutorials/installation-instructions.md

 v"3.8"
 ```

+## Setting up PyPlot
+Since PyCall now relies a custom install of Python3, make sure that:
+- matplotlib is installed for that python
+- for a best experience, verify that matplotlob uses Qt5Agg as a backend.
+Useful instructions can be found [here](https://github.com/JuliaPy/PyPlot.jl#os-x) and [here](https://stackoverflow.com/questions/58627696/warning-pyplot-is-using-tkagg-backend-which-is-known-to-cause-crashes-on-macos).

 ## `Paraview`

 In order to visualize simulations, you need to install the open-source visualization engine `Paraview`, which may be downloaded [here](https://www.paraview.org/download/) for free.
 Any version will work well.